LawSchoolData/lawschooldata.github.io/docs/terminology.md

 ### T25
 The top 25 law schools as ranked by USNWR.
 See the [ranking page](https://www.lawschooldata.org/rankings) for the exact ranks.

+### Wave
+A batch of admissions results released by a school is called a wave.
+For example, "Will there be an HLS A wave today?" refers to a batch Harvard acceptances being released today.

 ### TTT
 Slang for the third (rank 105-139)/fourth tier(139+) in the [USNWR rankings](https://www.lawschooldata.org/rankings).
 Originally a derogatory initialism of "Third Tier Toilet".